The role of primes of good reduction in the Brauer--Manin obstruction: Introduction

 \section{Introduction}

 Let $k$ be a number field and $\Ad_k$ be the ring of adèles of $k$, i.e.\ the restricted product of $k_\nu$ for all places $\nu$ of $k$, taken with respect to the rings of integers $\Os_\nu\subseteq k_\nu$.
-Let $X$ be a smooth, proper, geometrically irreducible variety over $k$.
-In order to study the rational points on $X$ it is helpful to look at the image of $X(k)$ in the set of the adèlic points $X(\Ad_k)$.
-We say that $X$ satisfies \emph{weak approximation} if the image of $X(k)$ in $X(\Ad_k)$ is dense.
-Manin \cite{Manin} introduces the use of the Brauer group to study weak approximation.
-More precisely, he showed that there exists a pairing
+Let $V$ be a smooth, proper, geometrically irreducible variety over $k$.
+In this paper, we are interested in the image of $V(k)$ in the set of the adèlic points $V(\Ad_k)$.
+We say that $V$ satisfies \emph{weak approximation} if the image of $V(k)$ in $V(\Ad_k)$ is dense.
+In $1970$ Manin \cite{Manin} introduced the use of the Brauer group to study the image of $V(k)$ in $V(\Ad_k)$, and in $1977$ Colliot-Thélène and Sansuc used the same idea to study weak approximation, see \cite[Proposition~5]{CTSansuc}.
+More precisely, they showed that there exists a pairing

-such that the rational points of $X$ lie in the image of the right kernel of the pairing, denoted by $X(\Ad_k)^{\br}$.
-If $X(\Ad_k)^{\br}$ is not equal to the whole $X(\Ad_k)$ we say that there is a \emph{Brauer--Manin obstruction to weak approximation} on $X$.
+such that the closure of the rational points of $V$ lies in the right kernel of the pairing, denoted by $V(\Ad_k)^{\br}$.
+If $V(\Ad_k)^{\br}$ is not equal to the whole $V(\Ad_k)$ we say that there is a \emph{Brauer--Manin obstruction to weak approximation} on $V$.